 How to Organize Your TBR List and Keep It Tidy?

 Now that you know how to create a TBR list, let’s see how you can manage it over years and keep it tidy and well organized.

-The best way to organize your TBR list is to use a reading app like Basmo.
+Again, the best way to organize your TBR list is to use a book tracking app like Basmo.
 This will allow you to create several lists (even customizable ones), which will be of great help in keeping up with the number of titles you plan to read.

 - Decide how much you would like to read in the upcoming month

 - Select the reading material you would like to go through

 - Using your past reading experience, try to estimate the effort you will need to put into achieving your goal

 - Create a schedule, select the days you will want to read in